-Potential adverse effects of the Proposed Action to benthic resources; commercial and recreational fishing; finfish, invertebrates, and EFH; marine mammals; military use; navigation and vessel traffic; and sea turtles are expected to occur at negligible to minor levels.
+Potential adverse effects of the Proposed Action to benthic resources, marine mammals, sea turtles, commercial and recreational fishing, and navigation and vessel traffic are expected to occur at negligible to minor levels.
 Significant adverse effects are not anticipated for any resource.
 Therefore, the level of adverse and beneficial effects of the Proposed Action does not render the potential impacts significant.